Three simple steps that can, with a little perseverance, reduce the amount of physical junk mail you receive by 80-90%!

 If you follow a few simple steps, you can keep your name off most mailing lists and protect your privacy.

 First, be aware that most sweepstakes, contents, and product warranty cards are tools marketers use to collect your personal information.
 Be very selective about which ones you fill in.
-Warranty cards are not required in most situations and declining to fill them out does not nullify your warranty.
+Warranty cards are not required in most situations, and declining to fill them out does not nullify your warranty.

-Second, when you sign up for a service or order from a catalog, get in the habit of requesting that companies refrain from selling your name or contact information.
+Second, when you sign up for a service or order from a catalogue, get in the habit of requesting that companies refrain from selling your name or contact information.
 You can also ask that your name not be added to their mailing list and request that they do not send you any promotional material.